 This event is held at Kyushu’s largest peony garden named “Botan To Midori No Oka,” where you can see all kinds of peonies from around the world in full bloom.
 Outside the garden are forest, grass square, bamboo forest and other recreational spaces for kids.
 The first half of the festival period is the best time to view a tree peony and the latter half for Chinese peony.

-Azaleas Fair is held in Takenokoba Park when about 10,000 azaleas are in full bloom.
+This azalea fair is held in Takenokoba Park when about 10,000 of azalea are in full bloom.
 There are vegetable markets, open-air concerts as well as bingo games during the fair.
-You can enjoy the view of islands including Iroha Island in Imari Bay and Iki & Tsushima Island in the Sea of Genkai.
+You can enjoy the view of islands including Iroha Island in the Imari Bay and Iki & Tsushima Island in the Genkai Sea.

-Here at China on the Park, you will be fascinated by the wonderful scent and view of the purple carpet composed of 4,000 lavender bushes, which spread across the 2,300 square meters field.
+Here at China On The Park, you will be fascinated by the wonderful scent and the view of the purple carpet composed of 300㎡ English Lavender field, which spread across the 2,300 square meters field.

 There is a habitat of fireflies in the northern part of Miyaki-cho.
-Sometime between May 20th and June 10th will be the time when they most actively fly around.
-The variations you can see here includes Genji fireflies and Heike fireflies.
+Sometime between May 20th and June 10th will be the best time to see the beautiful lights dancing around.

 Yobuko Great Tug of War

 The history of this tug of war event traces back to the time when Toyotomi Hideyoshi set up his camp in Nagoya and made the troops of Kato Kiyomasa and Fukushima Masanori compete in a tug of war.
 It has a history of 420 years and is competed between the land team and sea team.
 If the land team wins, it is believed to be foretelling the good harvest of the coming year, if the sea team wins, the good catch of seafood.
 It is held on the first Saturday of June, every year.